-Natural Resources Definition: Natural resources meaning is the entire natural environment that supports human life and contributes to the production of basic necessities and luxuries.
+Natural Resources Definition: Natural resources are the entire natural environment that supports human life and contributes to the production of necessities and luxuries.
 As a result, natural resources make up the atmosphere, hydrosphere, and lithosphere.
 The environment is composed of natural resources.
 Many natural resources are necessary for human survival, while others are exploited to fulfil human desires.
 Conservation is the long-term management of natural resources with the purpose of ensuring their long-term viability.
 Natural resources can be categorised in a variety of ways.

-Classification based on origin:
+Classification Based on Origin

 Abiotic — Quasi, non-organic materials are referred to as abiotic resources.
 Soil, clean water, air, rare-earth elements, and toxic chemicals, like gold, iron, copper, silver, and other ores, are examples of abiotic resources.